Seneca-BSA/bsa/docs/ses250/lab5.md

 1. Obtain a 1kΩ resistor, two 10kΩ resistors, a breadboard and a few jumper wires.
 If the resistor value is not available, use resistors of similar value.

-1. Use the DMM at your workbench and turn it to the “Ω 2W” resistance measurement mode.
+1. Turn on the DMM at your workbench and turn it to the “Ω 2W” resistance measurement mode.
 Measure and record the resistance of each resistor.

     > **Lab Question 6:** Record the resistance (at least 3 S.F.) of each resistor in the table below:
     >